 Who We AreHelping people achieve mental and emotional wellbeing with dignity and respect.

-What We DoWe connect people with emotional support and care when, where, and how they need it.
+What We DoWe connect individuals and families with emotional support and care when, where, and how they need it.

 We run innovative community programs for people at all stages of life, and state-of-the-art crisis lines like the National Suicide Prevention Lifeline, NYC Well, the Disaster Distress Helpline, and the NFL Life Line.
 Our advocacy and education work strives for systemic change.
 This hands on experience gives us a unique understanding of the issues people face every day.Learn More